-Have you been asked to fill in a feedback survey at a fine dining restaurant on the food/experience/service etc and you either did not bother to reply or indiscriminately marked everything as “good” or whatever took your fancy?
-You may have done it for the following reasons
+Have you been asked to fill in a customer feedback survey at a fine dining restaurant on the food/experience/service etc and you either did not bother to reply or indiscriminately marked everything as “good” or whatever took your fancy?
+You may have done it for the following reasons:

-- You wish to finish you dinner and get out asap.
-Definitely not interested in answering a long, boring survey of zero value to you
+- You wish to finish your dinner and get out asap.
+Definitely not interested in answering a long, boring survey of zero value to you.

 - You don’t want to be rude!
 Maybe speaking out your mind will only lead to mindless follow-ups (i.e. “if” they read your response ;))